aplteam/Cider/docs/Cider-User-Guide.md

 [^link]: _LINK_ is a tool designed to bring APL code into the workspace and keep it in sync with the files the code came from; see <https://github.com/dyalog/Link> and <https://dyalog.github.io/link>

 [^load_tatin_pkgs]: Strictly speaking only references to the packages are injected into your application or tool.
 The actual packages are loaded into either `#._tatin` or `⎕SE._tatin`

+[^tatin_version]: These alias names are understood by Tatin 0.100.2 and later